Guillemdb/FractalAI/README.md

 ### Blog
  [Sergio's Blog: EntropicAI](http://entropicai.blogspot.com.es/):
- Here we have documented and explained the evolution of our research process for developing this algorithm, and some experiments where we tried to apply our theory to other fields than reinforcement learning.
+ Here we have documented and explained the evolution of our research process for developing this algorithm, and some experiments where we tried to apply our theory to other research fields.

 ### YouTube